 Edge Support

 Foam mattresses are not known for having good edge support.
 However, there are some exceptions.
-Both the Juno and Douglas Original mattresses score higher than the average foam mattress in this area but they still don’t offer as good edge support as hybrid mattresses.
+Both the Juno and Douglas Original mattresses score higher than the average foam mattress in this area, but the Douglas Original receives an outstanding score for an all-foam mattress.

 Why is edge support important?
 While it may not matter to everyone, people who like to sleep on the edge or who have mobility issues either due to age or a disability, will benefit from a firmer edge.
 When the edge is firm, it will support the body better and prevent rolling out of the bed if sleeping on the edge.
 For those who have mobility issues, it can make getting in and out of bed easier.